7 Ways to Use Cheesecloth (That Aren’t Cheesemaking!)

 Did you know your dryer sheets have more than one use, too?
 Check out 20 genius ideas for this everyday product.

 Nothing is more delicious than having a nice slice of moist chicken or turkey breast.
 It really is quite versatile as it makes for great lunches or dinners.
 A good trick to keep the breast moist is to wrap it in cheesecloth that has been drenched in a mix of white wine, olive oil, and butter.
-Try it here with our favorite turkey recipes.

 When it comes to straining, we typically rely on our regular colanders, but sometimes recipes call for a bit finer of a sieve.
 That’s where cheesecloth comes in.